piratefsh/piratefsh.github.io/_posts/2017-12-27-achievement-vs-fulfillment.markdown

 I used to draw so much.
 When did I stop?
 Why?
 I'd always known that making art gave me fulfillment nothing else can.

 During my 6 weeks, I spent time back home with my parents.
 I told them how I had tried smoking because I was so stressed out that nothing else could relax me.
+I am not proud of myself.

 <img src="/assets/images/2017/crush1.jpg" alt="crush comic" width="500"/>

-I made a comics about said smoking.
 I made comics about my body image issues, unearthing difficult memories.
 I made comics about a crush I had.
 I read old journals, trying to understand why I felt the way I did back then.

 I developed a wrist injury from too much drawing.
 No, really.
 I injured a wrist tendon.
 It hurt so much that I saw a physiotherapist for it.
 It cost SGD100 per hour.
 I drew badly with my left hand for a bit.